International Women’s Day ‒ March 8 |05 March 2021

 To commemorate International Women’s Day on March 8, the Ministry of Fisheries and the Blue Economy celebrates women working in the fisheries and maritime sector.
-In today’s issue, we introduce you to a very enthusiastic young lady whose story will surely inspire a lot of girls and women who has a passion for science.
-Meet Kettyna Gabriel, a fisheries scientist at the Seychelles Fishing Authority (SFA).
+In today’s issue, we introduce you to Maria Rose, a senior aquaculture technician with the Seychelles Fishing Authority (SFA).

-Question: What are your duties on a typical working day?
+Question: Describe your duties on a typical working day?

 Question: What are the challenges you have faced and are currently facing as a woman in your line of work?